freenas/freenas-docs/userguide/snippets/xseries.rst

 Perform %brand% Initial Software Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The console displays the IP address of the %brand% X series graphical
+The console displays the IP address of the %brand% X-Series graphical
 web interface, *192.168.100.231* in this example: